 Default is ON.
 If it is "ON", and no action and no key is stroke as well in any function screen more than 3 minutes, the switch will have you logout automatically.

-4. CLI Management
+4. Operation of CLI Management

 4-1.
-Overview
+CLI Management

 Refer to Chapter 2 for basic installation.
 The following description is the brief of the network connection.